cinnamon-bun/thumble/README.md

 * Add an extra top plate to make the keyswitches not so tall
 * Add extra bottom plate pieces on the handles as grips for the fingers
 * Remember to leave space for a USB cable :)
-* Figure out how to solve the USB requested power draw issue so it works on iOS devices